Skip to content

 If your web browsing experience is ruined by the sheer number of ads that exist online these days, fear not.
 Ad-blocking is easy to set up on iPhone and iPad thanks to Safari extensions called content blockers.

-These won’t just remove those annoying adverts from every website you visit, but they can also block other nuisances: web trackers, cookie permission pop-ups, slow-to-load comment sections, and more.
+These do more than just remove annoying adverts from every website you visit.
+They can also block other nuisances: web trackers, cookie permission pop-ups, slow-to-load comment sections, and more.

 All this has the cumulative effect of speeding up your web browsing and reducing the amount of data you download.
 Because ads and annoyances are blocked at the source, rather than loaded and then hidden, it can greatly improve your experience using Safari.
 Here’s how to get started.